nqvuong99qn/crackingcodinginterview/readme.md

 ## Cracking coding interview

-Let's this practice foundation alogrithm and data structure before getting a coding interview.
-Don't feel scared.
-Let prove your value and prove yourselft.
+Let's practice all foundation alogrithms and data structures in this repo before getting a coding interview.
+Don't feel scared with coding interview.
+Let prove your value and prove yourseft.
 Common and try our best.